Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems: Sampling and evaluating LGSSM pathwise smoothing distributions

-\begin{proposition} The backward prefix-sum of operator $\circ$ applied to the sequence $(G_t, U_t)$, $t=0, \ldots, T$, recovers the pathwise smoothing distribution $q(x_{0:T} \mid y_{0:T})$, that is, if $(\tilde{G}_t, \tilde{U}_t) = (G_t, U_t) \circ \ldots \circ (G_T, U_T)$, then $(\tilde{U}_0, \ldots, \tilde{U}_T)$ is distributed according to $q(x_{0:T} \mid y_{0:T})$. \end{proposition} \begin{proof} The operator $\circ$ defined in \eqref{eq:sampling-op} is clearly associative.
-We prove that its result corresponds to sampling from the pathwise smoothing distribution by reversed induction: suppose that $(\tilde{U}_t, \ldots, \tilde{U}_T)$ is distributed according to $q(x_{t:T} \mid y_{0:T})$, then $\tilde{U}_{t-1} = G_{t-1} \tilde{U}_t + U_{t-1}$, which is distributed according to $q(x_{t-1} \mid \tilde{U}_{t}, y_{0:t-1})$ as discussed before, so that $(\tilde{U}_{t-1}, \ldots, \tilde{U}_T)$ is distributed according to $q(x_{t-1:T} \mid y_{0:T})$.
+\begin{proposition} The backward prefix-sum of operator $\circ$ applied to the sequence $(G_t, U_t)$, $t=0, \ldots, T$, recovers the pathwise smoothing distribution $p(x_{0:T} \mid y_{0:T})$, that is, if $(\tilde{G}_t, \tilde{U}_t) = (G_t, U_t) \circ \ldots \circ (G_T, U_T)$, then $(\tilde{U}_0, \ldots, \tilde{U}_T)$ is distributed according to $p(x_{0:T} \mid y_{0:T})$. \end{proposition} \begin{proof} The operator $\circ$ defined in~\eqref{eq:sampling-op} is clearly associative.
+We prove that its result corresponds to sampling from the pathwise smoothing distribution by reversed induction: suppose that $(\tilde{U}_t, \ldots, \tilde{U}_T)$ is distributed according to $p(x_{t:T} \mid y_{0:T})$, then $\tilde{U}_{t-1} = G_{t-1} \tilde{U}_t + U_{t-1}$, which is distributed according to $p(x_{t-1} \mid \tilde{U}_{t}, y_{0:t-1})$ as discussed before, so that $(\tilde{U}_{t-1}, \ldots, \tilde{U}_T)$ is distributed according to $p(x_{t-1:T} \mid y_{0:T})$.
 The initial case follows from the definition of $U_T$. \end{proof}

-To summarise, in order to perform prefix-sum sampling of LGSSMs, it suffices to use the parallel-in-time Kalman filtering method of \citet{Sarkka2021temporal} to compute the filtering means and covariances $m_t$, $P_t$, $t=0, \ldots, T$, then form all the elements $G_t$ and sample $U_t$ fully in parallel, and finally, apply the prefix-sum primitive~\citep{blelloch1989scans} to $(G_t, U_t)_{t=0}^T$ with the associative operator $\circ$.
+To summarise, in order to perform prefix-sum sampling of LGSSMs, it suffices to use the parallel-in-time Kalman filtering method of \citet{Sarkka2021temporal} to compute the filtering means and covariances $m^f_t$, $P^f_t$, $t=0, \ldots, T$, then form all the elements $G_t$ and sample $U_t$ fully in parallel, and finally, apply the prefix-sum primitive~\citep{blelloch1989scans} to $(G_t, U_t)_{t=0}^T$ with the associative operator $\circ$.
+The parallel implementation of the Rauch--Tung--Striebel sampler is then given in Algorithm~\ref{alg:rauch-tung-striebel-parallel}.